 Suffering from an irritated, itchy scalp can be one of the most annoying experiences.
 You can't stop touching or itching your head and it's easy for some people to think you have some type of nervous tick or contagious condition.

 Galangal has been used to coat and treat dry scalps and dandruff for years.
 A couple of drops can be added to your shampoo or you can mix it with jojoba oil and oil your entire scalp by hand.
-Either way, this oil will target and kill the bacteria that cause dry scalp, dandruff and irritation.
+Either way, this oil will target and kill the germs that cause dry scalp, dandruff and irritation.

 If you are looking for a regimen that will be helpful in giving you some extra hair length, this oil is right up your alley.
 Or even if your hair is starting to thin or become a bit sparse in areas, this oil is perfect to incorporate into your standard practices.
 Trying oiling your scalp with galangal oil mixed with sweet almond oil or apricot oil.
 You can also apply some of the oil in order to prevent the splitting of the ends.